jeffpk62/speech-to-text-icp/custom-upgrade.md

     ```
     {: pre}

-    The upgrade method is asynchronous.
-It can take on the order of minutes or hours to complete, depending on the amount of audio data that the model contains and the current load on the service.
-As with training, upgrading generally takes approximately twice the length of the model's audio data.
+    Once again, the upgrade method is asynchronous, and upgrading generally takes approximately twice the length of the model's audio data.

+    The request to upgrade the acoustic model with the language model might fail with a 400 response code and the message `No input data modified since last training`.
+If this error occurs, add the boolean `force` query parameter to the request and set the parameter to `true`.
+The `force` parameter is undocumented.
+Use it only to force an upgrade of a custom acoustic model in this particular situation.
+    {: note}

 The service returns a 200 response code if the upgrade process is successfully initiated.
 You can monitor the status of the upgrade by using the `GET /v1/acoustic_customizations/{customization_id}` method to poll the model's status.
 Use a loop to check the status once a minute.